siddhant7482/test/readme.md

 - Comprehensive logging for debugging
 - Health check endpoints for monitoring

-This architecture provides a robust, scalable, and feature-rich REST API that supports complete headless operation while maintaining the flexibility and power of the Frappe Framework.
+This approach demonstrates how we can transform Frappe from a traditional web framework into a powerful headless backend by strategically utilizing its REST API layer while completely bypassing its web interface components.
+The result is a robust, scalable headless operation that maintains all of Frappe's business logic and data management capabilities.

 ---